The Bankrate promise

 Before you apply for a card, check to see if you can be preapproved.
 Keep in mind, however, that being preapproved does not guarantee you will get the card you are applying for.

 Bankrate’s CardMatch tool is a free resource that will match you with personalized offers through a prequalification process.
-This is a great tool to utilize before applying for a new credit card because it involves a soft credit inquiry, not a hard credit inquiry.
-A soft credit inquiry won’t affect your credit, whereas a hard credit inquiry can lower your credit score and will be reported to the three credit bureaus.
+This tool is great to utilize before applying for a new credit card because it involves a soft credit inquiry, not a hard credit inquiry.
+A soft credit inquiry won’t affect your credit, whereas a hard credit inquiry can lower your credit score and issuers will be report the inquiry to the three credit bureaus.

-Additionally, it’s important to note that whenever you check your own credit score or report, this is considered a soft credit inquiry, which means it will not hurt your credit score in any way.
+Additionally, it’s important to note that whenever you check your own credit score or report, it’s considered a soft credit inquiry, which means it will not hurt your credit score in any way.

 5. Be prepared for your credit to be impacted when you apply